2023 Under-19 Women's T20 World Cup: Competition format

-The 16 teams were divided into four groups of four, and play once against each other side in their group.
+The 16 teams were divided into four groups of four, and each played once against every other side in their group.
 The top three teams in each group progressed to the Super Six League stage, where qualifying teams from Group A played against two of the qualifying teams from Group D, and qualifying teams from Group B played against two of the qualifying teams from Group C. Points from matches against teams that also qualified from the first group stage were carried forward into the Super Six League stage.
 The top two sides from each of the Super Six Leagues progressed to the semi-finals, with the final taking place on 29 January 2023.

 Squads

 Each team could select a squad of fifteen players for the tournament, with additional non-travelling reserves also able to be named.
 England were the first side to name their squad, doing so on 18 October 2022.